dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 <img src="project_05_files/plots/Distribution of the Number of Issue Deadlines per Month-1.png" width="86%" />

 > **Note:** In the plot above, the black dashed lines represent the 1st
-> and 3rd cumulated quartile, the black and red solid lines represent,
+> and 3rd accumulated quartile, the black and red solid lines represent,
-> respectivaly, cumulated median and mean, the red shading represents
-> the 95% of cumulated mean confidence interval and solid grey vertical
+> respectivaly, accumulated median and mean and dotted grey vertical
 > lines represent the 1st day of year.

 Note how, after April of 2017, the frequency of issue deadlines decreases and does not rise again.
-The same occur with cumulated summaries.
+The same occur with accumulated summaries.
 This phenomenon did not occur with creation and start date.

 The reason for this is lack of data.
 After April of 2017, the number of